zyjwuyan/BBS-Net/README.md

 	}

 - For more information about BBS-Net, please read the [Manuscript (PDF)](https://arxiv.org/pdf/2007.02713.pdf) ([Chinese version](https://pan.baidu.com/s/1zxni7QjBiewwA1Q-m7Cqfg)[code:0r4a]).
 - Note that there is a wrong in the Fig.3 (c) of the ECCV version.
-The second and third BConv3 in the first column should be BConv5 and BConv7 respectively.
+The second and third BConv3 in the first column of the figure should be BConv5 and BConv7 respectively.

 ## 6. Benchmark RGB-D SOD